 As mentioned above, the Mund brothers had a storefront on Doroshenka Street.
 Today, the only traces are the authentic tiles that can still be found in the entryway.
 By displaying a sampling of various designs, Bracia Mund both beautified this space and advertised their products.

 In the fall of 2019, a group of Lvivians cleaned entryway, thanks to which these lovely tiles that for decades were unappreciated and all but forgotten have now been restored to their former glory.

-Westböhmen, based in West Bohemia, was one of the companies that produced the tiles that Bracia Mund sold and installed.
+Western Bohemia (Westböhmen) Kaolin and Chamotte Works, based in Oberbris, was one of the companies that produced the tiles that Bracia Mund sold and installed.
 The Westböhmen designs found in Lviv can be found not only in Galicia but in other cities in central Europe, including in Romania.
 A few examples can also be found on the German website Jugendstil Fiesen dedicated to Art Nouveau tiles.

 In Lviv a few variations of these designs can be found in several buildings.
 They vary not only in color but also in texture — some are smooth, others have raised outlines.
 The pharaoh-like tile is at times upside down and other times right side up.
 Sometimes these two tiles are found on their own, sometimes together.

 Another producer of ceramic tiles that Bracia Mund worked with was the Viennese company Wienerberger.